 The above code hides non-error messages for every single R code chunk in your file.
 These non-error messages are unnecessary for the purposes of this class.
 Other chunk options can be found here.

-In addition to R code, assignments will ask you to write text to explain your results.
+In addition to writing R code to carry out analytic steps, you will be expected to provide an interpretation of your results.
 Going back to our example question from above:

 Question 1